VLingott/BioAlign/README.md

-# BioAlign - DNA Sequence Alignment Tool
+# BioAlign - DNA Sequence Alignment and Marking Tool

-BioAlign is a user-friendly tool for DNA sequence alignment and visualization.
-It uses Clustal Omega for alignment and creates nicely formatted Word documents with customizable sequence highlighting.
+BioAlign is a user-friendly tool for DNA sequence alignment, marking and visualization.
+It uses Clustal Omega for alignment and creates nicely formatted HTML and Word documents with sequence highlighting.

 ## Table of Contents

 - [Features](#features)
 - [Installation](#installation)
 - [Usage](#usage)